 It’s not entirely easy to know if you’re really addicted, of if you simply have some bad habits.
 Habits are relatively simple to change, but an addiction may even need professional help.
 At the very least an addiction requires other tools to bring it under control.

 In this video our addiction expert Bitten Jonsson discusses using a simple 1-page screening test to discover if you could be addicted to sugar or other bad carbs.

 What should I do if I’m addicted to sugar?

-Watch our full sugar addiction course to get required insights in how to get your addiction under control.
+Watch our full sugar-addiction course to get required insights into how to get your addiction under control.
 There really are many things that need to be done right, to maximize your chances of success.

 After having watched the course, here’s what to do today to get started:

 - Join a support group on Facebook or elsewhere.